Add linear equality constraints for portfolio weights to existing constraints in PortfolioCVaR object

 obj = obj.addEquality(AEquality, bEquality)

-To remove linear equality constraints from a CVaR portfolio object.
+You can also remove linear equality constraints from a CVaR portfolio object using dot notation.

 obj = obj.setEquality([ ], [ ])

 Vector to form linear equality constraints [vector].